 Each of these side effects and others can interfere with your search for resources.
 For example:

 There are things you can do to help make the search for resources easier on your body.

 Emotions during the cancer experience can fluctuate quickly and frequently (happy to be alive to feeling anxious or stressed, depressed and frightened or lonely to hopeful and calm).
 Emotions affect how your body reacts to others and how it reacts to cancer treatments.
 Talking with the local traditional healer or a counselor has helped may AIAN cancer patients help their emotions regain balance.

 Cancer treatments, especially some combinations of chemo drugs, can affect how clearly you are able to focus or concentrate.
 You also may have memory issues or experience bouts of confusion.
 These are side effects from the cancer treatments.
 These side effects will gradually lessen, but some, such as "chemo brain" or foggy feelings you have in your brain can take 2 years to subside.
-Let your traditional healers and Western Medicine healthcare providers know you
+Let your traditional healers and Western Medicine healthcare providers know you are having these issues.